poudel-bibek/AlphaTransit/README.md

 python main.py --mode=baseline --baseline_type=demand_cover --network=bloomington --num_eval_runs=1 --save_animations
 ```

-This runs a single evaluation on the Bloomington network, generates 16 candidate routes (the default), and writes animation frames to `training_data/seed_42/`.
-When the solver prints `service_rate`, values above `0.70` mean at least 70 % of passenger demand is served.
+This runs a single evaluation on the Bloomington network, generates 16 candidate routes (the default), and writes animation gif to `training_data/`.

 ### 3. Train a new RL policy